 ii.
 “As for the true believer in Jesus, he serves his God because he loves to serve him; he assembles with the great congregation because it is his delight to worship the Most High.”
 (Spurgeon)

 c.
 Come before His presence with singing: As in many places in the psalms, praise is expressed in song.
-Singing is not the only way to praise God, but it is an important and chief way to praise Him.
+Singing is not the only way to praise God, but it is the chief way to praise Him.

-2. (3) Why to do it: praising our Creator and Shepherd.
+2. (3) Why to do it: He is our Creator and Shepherd.

 Know that the LORD, He is God;